 Chairman Joe James, Yurok Tribe

-- The panel can be livestreamed at 5:00 pm from this site or on the Oregon Humanities YouTube channel.
+A recording of this program can be viewed from this siteor on the Oregon Humanities YouTube channel.

 More information is available on the Oregon Humanities website.

 Note: As a follow up to the Klamath Basin Panel, another event, Stopping New Dams and Removing Old Ones: Klamath and Columbia Case Studies, will took place on April 13, 5:30-7:30 pm.
 This event focused on the legal perspectives of dam removal issues.
 A video of this event can be found here.

 In partnership with Narrative 4, a global organization that promotes radical empathy via story exchange, participants will have the opportunity to share personal experiences of conservation with individuals from around the world.
 The prompt for the story exchange will be: A habitat is the home of a plant, animal, or other organism.
 Living things and their habitats are all around us, in the wild, in cities, and everywhere in between.
 Tell a story about a habitat that is meaningful to you.
 More information on registration and preparation will be provided soon.

 - Registration is required through Narrative 4 and you will receive the Zoom link from them.